libp2p/specs/autonat/autonat-v2.md

 ![Autonat V2 Interaction](autonat-v2.svg)

-A node wishing to determine reachability of its adddresses sends a `DialRequest` message to a peer on a stream with protocol ID `/libp2p/autonat/2/dial`.
+A client node wishing to determine reachability of its adddresses sends a `DialRequest` message to a server on a stream with protocol ID `/libp2p/autonat/2/dial`.
 Each `DialRequest` is sent on a new stream.

 This `DialRequest` message has a list of addresses and a fixed64 `nonce`.
 The list is ordered in descending order of priority for verification.

-Upon receiving this request, the peer selects the first address from the list of addresses that it is capable of dialing.
-The peer MUST NOT dial any address other than this one.
-If this selected address has an IP address different from the requesting node's observed IP address, peer initiates the Amplification attack prevention mechanism (see [Amplification Attack Prevention](#amplification-attack-prevention) ).
-On completion, the peer proceeds to the next step.
-If the selected address has the same IP address as the requesting node's observed IP address, peer proceeds to the next step skipping Amplification Attack prevention steps.
+Upon receiving this request, the server selects the first address from the list of addresses that it is capable of dialing.
+The server MUST NOT dial any address other than this one.
+If this selected address has an IP address different from the requesting node's observed IP address, server initiates the Amplification attack prevention mechanism (see [Amplification Attack Prevention](#amplification-attack-prevention) ).
+On completion, the server proceeds to the next step.
+If the selected address has the same IP address as the client's observed IP address, server proceeds to the next step skipping Amplification Attack Prevention steps.

-The peer dials the selected address, opens a stream with Protocol ID `/libp2p/autonat/2/attempt` and sends a `DialAttempt` message with the nonce received in the request.
-The peer MUST close this stream after sending the `DialAttempt` message.
+The server dials the selected address, opens a stream with Protocol ID `/libp2p/autonat/2/attempt` and sends a `DialAttempt` message with the nonce received in the request.
+The server MUST close this stream after sending the `DialAttempt` message.

-Upon completion of the dial attempt, the peer sends a `DialResponse` message to the initiator node on the `/libp2p/autonat/2/dial` stream.
-This response contains a list of `DialStatus`es with a status for each address in the list up to and including the address that the peer attempted to dial.
+Upon completion of the dial attempt, the server sends a `DialResponse` message to the client node on the `/libp2p/autonat/2/dial` stream.
+The response contains a list of `DialStatus`es with a status for each address in the list up to and including the address that the server attempted to dial.
 The `DialStatus` for an address is set according to [Requirements for DialStatus](#requirements-for-dialstatus).
 The response also contains an appropriate `ResponseStatus` set according to [Requirements For ResponseStatus](#requirements-for-responsestatus).

-The initiator MUST check that the nonce received in the `DialAttempt` is the same as the nonce the it sent in the `DialRequest`.
+The client MUST check that the nonce received in the `DialAttempt` is the same as the nonce the it sent in the `DialRequest`.
 If the nonce is different, it MUST discard this response.

-The peer MUST close the stream after sending the response.
-The initiator MUST close the stream after receiving the response.
+The server MUST close the stream after sending the response.
+The client MUST close the stream after receiving the response.

 ### Requirements for DialStatus

-On receiving a `DialRequest` the peer goes through the list of addresses in the request to select the first address that it is capable of dialing.
-For every address that the peer checks, it assigns a `DialStatus` according to the following requirements.
+On receiving a `DialRequest` the server goes through the list of addresses in the request to select the first address that it is capable of dialing.
+For every address that the server checks, it assigns a `DialStatus` according to the following requirements.

-For addresses that the peer decides to not dial:
+For addresses that the server decides to not dial:

-`E_ADDRESS_UNKNOWN`: The peer didn't understand the address.
+`E_ADDRESS_UNKNOWN`: The server didn't understand the address.

-`E_TRANSPORT_NOT_SUPPORTED`: The peer understood the address, but has no transport capable of dialing the requested address.
+`E_TRANSPORT_NOT_SUPPORTED`: The server understood the address, but has no transport capable of dialing the requested address.

-`E_DIAL_REFUSED`: The peer didn't dial the address because of address based restrictions like address based rate limit, the address being a private IP address, or a relay address.
+`E_DIAL_REFUSED`: The server didn't dial the address because of address based restrictions like address based rate limit, the address being a private IP address, or a relay address.

-For the address that the peer decided to dial:
+For the address that the server decided to dial:

-`E_DIAL_ERROR`: The peer was unable to connect to the address
+`E_DIAL_ERROR`: The server was unable to connect to the address

-`E_CONN_UPGRADE_FAILED`: The peer was able to connect to the other address, but failed to complete the connection upgrade step.
+`E_CONN_UPGRADE_FAILED`: The server was able to connect to the address, but failed to complete the connection upgrade step.

-`E_ATTEMPT_ERROR`: The peer was able to establish an upgraded connection but some error occured when sending the nonce on the `/libp2p/autonat/2/attempt` stream.
+`E_ATTEMPT_ERROR`: The server was able to establish an upgraded connection but some error occured when sending the nonce on the `/libp2p/autonat/2/attempt` stream.

-`OK`: The peer successfully dialed the selected address.
+`OK`: The server successfully dialed the selected address.

-The peer MUST NOT send dial statuses for addresses after the one it selected to dial.
+The server MUST NOT send dial statuses for addresses after the one it selected to dial.

 ### Requirements for ResponseStatus

-The `ResponseStatus` sent by the peer in the `DialResponse` message MUST be set according to the following requirements
+The `ResponseStatus` sent by the server in the `DialResponse` message MUST be set according to the following requirements

-`OK`: the peer completed the request successfully.
-A request is considered completed successfully when the peer either completes a dial(successfully or unsuccessfully) or rejects all addresses in the request as undialable.
+`OK`: the server completed the request successfully.
+A request is considered completed successfully when the server either completes a dial(successfully or unsuccessfully) or rejects all addresses in the request as undialable.

-`E_BAD_REQUEST`: the peer was unable to decode the request.
+`E_BAD_REQUEST`: the server was unable to decode the request.

-`E_REQUEST_REFUSED`: the peer didn't attempt to serve the request because of rate limiting, resource limit reached or blacklisting.
+`E_REQUEST_REFUSED`: the server didn't attempt to serve the request because of rate limiting, resource limit reached or blacklisting.

-`E_INTERNAL_ERROR`: error not classified within the above error codes occured on peer that prevented it from completing the request.
+`E_INTERNAL_ERROR`: error not classified within the above error codes occured on server that prevented it from completing the request.

 Implementations MUST discard responses with status codes they do not understand.